-There’s no arguing that wearable tech can add real value to day-to-day life.
-But are there any small smart watches that work for people with slender wrists?
+There’s no arguing that wearable tech can add real value to daily life.
+But are there any smart watch for small wrist options out there?

 - Case diameter (or at least display size) of 40mm or less

 - Fitness capabilities: At least heart rate and GPS

 Now, let’s discuss other smart watch small wrist features.

 Fit is everything.
 Putting a large watch on a small wrist will never look good.
 A simple rule of thumb for smaller wrists is to stick to a watch size of 40mm or smaller.

 There are plenty of options in that range for a traditional non-smart watch.
 But it turns out the selection of wearable tech is narrow.

 Most smart watches are big and chunky.
 This criteria narrowed the field dramatically.

 I needed to draw some boundaries around what I meant by “smart.”
 Heart rate monitoring and GPS covers the minimum for recording workouts or sports.

 These help track intensity, distances/times, routes, etc. In addition to fitness tracking, part of the convenience of a smart watch is pairing it with your smartphone.
 This way you get notifications on your wrist.